Buenos Aires to Ushuaia: How to Travel

 The approximate driving distance between Buenos Aires and Ushuaia is 1913 miles.

 Compared to taking a bus from Buenos Aires to Ushuaia, driving a car offers much more freedom and flexibility to stop wherever you want.
 You can rent a car, though it is not entirely a straightforward process.
-Fuel will also set you back around USD 346 on your road trip to Ushuaia from Buenos Aires.
-The approximate driving distance between Buenos Aires and Ushuaia is 1913 miles, which means spending around 37 hours on the road.
-While long-distance driving can be tiring, you do always have the option to stop at a scenic location for rest.
+As a rough estimate, the total cost of the journey, accounting for fuel, tolls, and rental fees, could set you back anywhere between USD 500 and USD 1,000 or more.
+The travel duration between the two destinations also depends on your driving pace and the number of stops you make en route.
+With decent driving speed and a minimum number of stops, you could cover a distance of roughly 3000 kilometers in 40 hours.
+But we highly recommend that you take your time during your journey and stop at scenic locations to stretch and relax.
 Admire the view of the Seven Lakes from Route 40 (La Cuarenta) and Circuito Chico Drive.

 Pro tips: